 There’s one question you should ask before you start to think about your background, and that’s where is the best lighting?
 Identify an area with filtered sunlight (i.e. sitting in front of a window) or use ring lights and lamps behind the camera.
 Lighting is different in every space, so finding the best light will often determine your background.
 Then you can decide whether to use a virtual background or leave it as is.

 As you can see from my video, I’m a fan of virtual backgrounds, but I also use a green screen which eliminates most of the distracting visual defects, like disappearing hair and hands.
-If you opt for this, design a business-card-esque background like the one I am demonstrating in the presentation.
+If you opt for this, design a business-card-esque background.

 If you are outdoors, make sure you camera is in line between you and the sun (the camera’s shadow should be pointing at you).
 If it’s not, you are likely side or backlit, and that could be distracting for your viewers.
 Keep in mind that the sun moves!
 Your well-lit spot might be great in the afternoon, but different during the time of your presentation.